johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-03.md

 2. Return a device, link, or set of devices and/or links back into service.
 3. Move traffic to other links or devices.
 4. Roll back a recent change to a device that might have caused the problem.
-5. Escalate to a human (e.g., network operator) as a last resort.
+5. Escalate to a network operator as a last resort.

 A precise signal of impact is crucial, as taking the wrong action can be worse than taking no action.
 For example, taking a congested device out of service can make congestion worse by moving the traffic to other links or devices, which are already congested.